silverwolfg11/PatchStrap/README.md

 ## Getting upstream changes
 Sometimes the git repo you have cloned has been worked on, and there are changes.
 Getting the changes and applying the patches is a really easy process.
-All you have to do is run `./patch fa` which will download the project from the git repo again and apply your patches to it.
+All you have to do is run `./patch pull` which will reset the project to the last upstream commit, and then it will pull the latest commits from the project.
+Then run `/patch apply` to re-apply the patches to the project.

 ## Resolving Patch Conflicts
 However, after you get upstream changes, your patches may fail to apply due to conflicts.
 Now, the patch script makes it